Robyn Davidson: Early life and education

+In 1975, Davidson moved to Alice Springs, in an effort to work with camels for a desert trek she was planning.
+For two years, she trained camels and learned how to survive in the harsh desert.
+In her final year in Alice Springs she was assisted by Sallay Mahomet, who provided her with the required camels.
+Davidson said later that she would often recall Mahomet's advice and warnings, especially when faced with the ferocity of in-season wild camels eyeing her herd.
+Mahomet also provided her with two camels, Kate and Zeleika; Kate would not go on the upcoming journey due to a serious skin infection, which Davidson attempted to nurse for several months.
+During this period she was peripherally involved in the Aboriginal land rights movement.

 Tracks

-In 1977, Robyn set off from Alice Springs for the west coast, with a dog and four camels, Dookie (a large male), Bub (a smaller male), Zeleika (a wild female), and Goliath (Zeleika's offspring).
+In 1977, Davidson set off for Australia's west coast from Alice Springs, with her dog Diggitty and four camels: Dookie (a large male), Bub (a smaller male), Zeleika (a wild female), and Goliath (Zeleika's offspring).
 She had no intention of writing about the journey, but eventually agreed to write an article for the magazine National Geographic.
 Having met the photographer Rick Smolan in Alice Springs, she insisted that he be the photographer for the journey.
 Smolan, with whom she had an "on-again off-again" romantic relationship during the trip, drove out to meet her three times during the nine-month journey.

-The National Geographic article was published in 1978 and attracted so much interest that Robyn decided to write a book about the experience.
+The National Geographic article was published in 1978 and attracted so much interest that Davidson decided to write a book about the experience.
 She travelled to London and lived with Doris Lessing while writing Tracks.
-Tracks won the inaugural Thomas Cook Travel Book Award in 1980 and the Blind Society Award.
-In the early nineties, Smolan published his pictures of the trip in From Alice to Ocean.
-It included the first interactive story-and-photo CDs made for the general public.
+Tracks won the inaugural Thomas Cook Travel Book Award in 1980, and the Blind Society Award.
+In 1992 Smolan published his pictures of the trip in the book From Alice to Ocean.
+It included the first interactive story-and-photo CD made for the general public.

-It has been suggested that one of the reasons Tracks was so popular, particularly with women, is that Robyn "places herself in the wilderness of her own accord, rather than as an adjunct to a man".
+It has been suggested that one of the reasons Tracks was so popular, particularly with women, is that Davidson "places herself in the wilderness of her own accord, rather than as an adjunct to a man".

-Robyn's desert journey is remembered by Aboriginal Australians she encountered along the way.
-Artist Jean Burke remembers Robyn in a painting called The Camel Lady which was produced for a Warakurna Artists' exhibition in Darwin in 2011.
-Burke's father, Mr Eddie, had trekked through Ngaanyatjarra lands with Robyn, guiding her to water sources along the way.
-Robyn mentions Mr Eddie in Tracks.
+Her desert journey is remembered by Aboriginal Australians she encountered along the way.
+Artist Jean Burke remembers Robyn in a painting called The Camel Lady, which was produced in 2011 for a Warakurna Artists' exhibition in Darwin.
+Burke's father Mr Eddie, a Pitjantjatjara man, had trekked through Ngaanyatjarra lands with Davidson, guiding her to water sources along the way.
+Mr Eddie originally planned to accompany Davidson for a short period, a few days, between Docker River and Pipalyatjara to help her respectfully bypass sacred sites; however he ultimately accompanied her to Warburton.
+Being accompanied by Mr Eddie results in Davidson's timeline for completion of the trek having to be altered.
+She says of this: